top of page

 Oral supplementation has been shown to be beneficial, but its success depends heavily upon the individual’s ability to absorb and/or transport said nutrients.
 Intravenous (IV) administration of micronutrients, on the other hand, is beneficial because it bypasses the gut and therefore eliminates this concern.
 Furthermore, because depression recurs in 70% of affected individuals,[9] as a part of our overarching investigation to identify the underlying cause(s) of our patients’ health concerns, it would be beneficial for us to evaluate all patients with a current diagnosis or a history of depression for micronutrient insufficiency and we should consider IV nutrient therapy as an effective means of replenishing their micronutrient stores.

 Would you like to learn more about how to help your depressed patients experience improved wellbeing using IV nutrient therapy?
 Enroll in the IV Therapy Academy course.
-You can learn more here.
+You can learn more here: IV Therapy Online Course Information.

 1. Rush, A. J. et al. Acute and longer-term outcomes in depressed outpatients requiring one or several treatment steps: a STAR*D report.
 Am.
 J. Psychiatry 163, 1905–1917 (2006).